VinKuhn/SciProg_HF/README.md

 * [Functionality](#functionality)

 ## Introduction
-This project was based on a provided skeleton HF program provided by Luuk Visscher, that used only a limited set of base functions for a preset Be-He molecule.
+This project was based on a provided skeleton HF program by Luuk Visscher, that used only a limited set of base functions for a preset Be-He molecule.
 The incentive was to extend the program to accept input for any molecule and also implement the iterative process to create the Fock matrix.

 ## General info
 Project is created with: